niveklabs/tfwriter/aviatrix/r/aviatrix_spoke_gateway.md

 }

 variable "included_advertised_spoke_routes" {
   description = "(optional) - A list of comma separated CIDRs to be advertised to on-prem as 'Included CIDR List'.
-When configured, it will replace all advertised routes from this VPC.\u200b" type        = string default     = null
+When configured, it will replace all advertised routes from this VPC." type        = string default     = null
 }